ankrutik/notes/obsidian_vaults/ideas/literature/films/All quiet on the western front.md

 - Edit
 	- Transitions and establishing scenes are very nicely done.
 	- Use of cuts in edit between scenes are not wasted.
 Used in a deliberate way to show contrast.
-- Heinrick is used and discarded from memory and replaced with another
+- Heinrick is used and discarded 9jfrom memory and replaced with another
 	- Clothes washed, tags taken off, and reused casually
 - The kids are so eager simply because the oratory and propaganda
 	- Makes them seem powerful and Paris is achievable